England Ireland Find Havens

 Image: Rob Farrow via CC BY-SA 2.0

-In addition to the large ships, many fast-moving ferries plying their way back and forth between mainland ports and those on the Isle of Wight.
-Add to this the amount of pleasure craft, especially during race weeks or on a summer's weekend when great shoals of them cut across the waterway, and the key feature of navigation will, as often as not, be to keep clear of other vessels.
+In addition to the large ships, many fast-moving ferries ply their way back and forth between mainland ports and those on the Isle of Wight.
+Add to this the number of pleasure craft, especially during race weeks or on a summer weekend when great shoals of them cut across the waterway, and the key feature of navigation will, as often as not, be to keep clear of other vessels.

 Wightlink FastCat service running between Portsmouth Harbour and Ryde